 Adjust $max_attempts or $lockout_time for stricter rules, like 5 tries and 1 hour.
 Try it first on a staging environment in order to avoid breaking the live site.

-Extra Tips to Boost WordPress Security Login
+Extra Tips to Improve WordPress Login Security

 From there, add two-factor authentication through plugins like Wordfence or Google Authenticator, so even if a password leaks, the thief still needs a phone code to get in.